A Guide to a Successful Employee Onboarding Process for New Hires

 • Schedule time for hiring paperwork

-• Formal onboarding meeting with HR department
+• Formal onboarding meeting with the HR department

 • Plan the lunch